 This article provides information to support organisations who are using / intend to use Direct Routing as their chosen PSTN (Public Switched Telephone Network) connection strategy.
 Phone System Administrators will find a list of the necessary prerequisites and steps for setting up and configuring their Session Border Controllers (SBCs) for Direct Routing outlined below.

 - SBC Prerequisites

-NHSmail Teams Phone System is only be supported by Microsoft if a certified SBC(s) is connected through Direct Routing.
-For a list of Certified SBC vendors, please visit Microsoft – Direct Routing Session Border Controllers.
+NHSmail Teams Phone System can only be supported by Microsoft if a certified SBC(s) is connected through Direct Routing.
+For a list of Certified SBC vendors, please see this guidance.

-- Step 4: Once your SBCs are configured, you can proceed with outstanding Direct Routing onboarding configuration, such as uploading numbers, creating dial plans, voice routes, voice routing policies and assigning numbers and policies to users.
+- Step 4: Once your SBCs are configured, you can proceed with outstanding Direct Routing onboarding configuration, such as, Creating Dial Plans, Voice Routes, Voice Routing Policies and Assigning Numbers and Policies to Users.

 Step 1 | Add your SBC endpoints